NationalSecurityAgency/pelz/README.md

 Pelz provides a socket interface to other programs to request AES key wrap/unwrap.
 The request and response are JavaScript Object Notation (JSON) formatted.
 The expected JSON structure is described below.
 The location of key encryption keys (KEKs) is specified through a URI.
 The URI can identify a file, a key server destination, etc. The schemes currently implemented are specified below.

-Note: Pelz is currently in a prototyping phase.
-At this point, the application programming interface (API) is still somewhat fluid but should stabilize as fundamental capabilities mature.
+Note: Pelz is a proof of concept and does not have all the security features required in a robust tool for operational use.
+Further, in its current prototyping phase, the application programming interface (API) is still somewhat fluid but should stabilize as fundamental capabilities mature.
 There are no plans for creating a release at this time.
 ----

 ## Running pelz as a Linux service